Mayor's Town Hall Meeting

 Q1 - What is the working relationship between the Mayor and the Police Chief when he is required to report to the City Manager?
 How does this impact activities related to the consent decree?

-**Staff are responsive to inquires and input from the Mayor and Council Members.
+***All senior staff are responsive to inquires and input from both the Mayor and Council Members.
 The City Charter (Sec.
 3.4.3) stipulates that the Mayor and Council are not to take part in the operation or management of the City.

 Q2 - What is the status of the Ferguson Rebranding Study?
 If it has been abandoned, how much money did the city spend on the study?
 If the city adopts a new logo and slogan, how much money has the city allocated for new signage, new stationary, redoing the city website, repainting city vehicles, etc.?